rdf-connect/rml-utils-processor-ts/README.md

 ### [`js:IncRMLTransformer`](https://github.com/julianrojas87/rml-mapper-processor-ts/blob/main/processors.ttl#L142)

 This processor transforms a given stream of RML mapping documents to their correspondent Incremental RML (IncRML) representation.
 Concretely, this means that every defined `rr:TriplesMap` (that has at least 1 defined `rr:predicateObjectMap`) is further expanded into 3 new `rr:TriplesMap`s, each one dedicated to handle entity `create`, `update` and `delete` events.
+The processor will merge Triple Maps that produce the same Subject IRI, use the same Logical Source and belong to the same Named Graph (if any).

+An optional configuration can be given to produce unique IRIs (timestamp-based) by defining a LDES Logical Target.
+However, when dealing with multiple mapping documents, it is assumed that all Triples Maps related to an entity will be present in the same document.
+Otherwise multiple unique IRIs will be produced for subject triples that belong to the same entity.

 This processor can be used within a CA pipeline as follows:

 ```turtle
 @prefix : <https://w3id.org/conn#>.